acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 If you want send a combined keys including `tab` then use the original key tab, ex: `ctrl+tab` or `alt+tab`, note: notepad can bring back to the front just by using `ctrl+alt` keys `down` or not when the window in under the user focus but below a stack of windows, it's normal, this program is exceptional with AHK, don't use it for AHK developments and tests.

 This version add possibility to cancel the permanent `alt+tab` by sending escape when the user make a `right click` on it, don't use escape, usually when user send escape it break the same double tab and it need much time and operations to return to the normal detection, otherwise you can simply `click` outside the metro banner but with the `right click`.

-1. End.
-1. The followings statements are true for both version 2 and 3:
-- The `shift` lock key is ready to be combined with either ctrl, shift, win, alt ,altgr rightwin,but not right ctrl, combo lets it complete.

-- The key `tab` can be combined at the same time or before any other key you would, ex: operator `&`.

-- The key `tab` is pressed at the same time and before the key exponent, trigger the `tab` that moves the mouse coordinate and send a real `²`, it triggers the send window to desktop or to front, following by the time the key is `down`.

-- Don't need anymore to blacklist certain apps like steam.exe, all bugs solved and were only temporary during tests.

 ##V4